 Sodium Sulfacetamide and Sulfur Wash

-Dosage Form: topical wash
+Dosage Form: wash, cream

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

 Sodium Sulfacetamide and Sulfur Wash Description

 Sulfacetamide sodium is a sulfonamide with antibacterial activity while sulfur acts as a keratolytic agent.
 Chemically sulfacetamide sodium is N-[(4-aminophenyl) sulfonyI]-acetamide, monosodium salt, monohydrate.
 The structural formula is: